azrehman/facial-expression-recognition/README.md

 | *No. of Images* | 3920 | 3430 | 2450 | 980 | 490 |
 | *Accuracy* | 0.96 | 0.94 | 0.94 | 0.89 | 0.83 |

-<b> Table X.  </b>
+<b> Table X. Model accuracies against varying dataset sizes </b>
 <figure>
 <div align="center">
 <img src="https://git.cs.vt.edu/sdeepti/facial-expression-recognition/-/raw/main/Images/dataset_size_graph.png" width="550" height="400">
 </div>
-<figcaption align = "center"><b>Fig 3.
-ResNet50 Architecture</b></figcaption>
+<figcaption align = "center"><b>Fig X. Graph of model accuracy vs dataset size</b></figcaption>
 </figure>

 The results that we found were quite impressive given that the amount of data the model was trained with was significantly less.
-The graph above shows the downward trend in accuracy the dataset size used for training decreases.
+The graph above shows the upward trend in accuracy the dataset size used for training increases.
 There is roughly a 10% decrease in accuracy from using 80% of the dataset to only 10%.
 We attribute this decent accuracy to the fact that we used transfer learning instead of training the model from scratch.
 Additionally, since data augmentations were applied, it artificially increased the number of training samples which could have contributed to the higher accuracy rates.

 [Code for Dataset Size Experiment](https://gitlab.cs.vt.edu/sdeepti/facial-expression-recognition/-/blob/main/dataset_size_experiment/dataset_size.ipynb)